 Sunburn in pets

-- Pets can get sunburnt just like people!
+- Pets can get sunburnt just like people, especially if they are light coloured or have a thin/patchy coat.

-- Sunburn causes skin damage and can lead to certain types of skin cancer.
+- Sunburn is painful, causes skin damage, and can lead to certain types of skin cancer.

-- Fortunately, it’s easy to prevent your pet getting sunburnt by limiting their time in the sun, providing shade and using sunscreen.
+- Fortunately, it’s easy to prevent your pet getting sunburnt by limiting their time in the sun, providing shade and using sunblock.

-If your pet is severely sunburnt, your vet should check them straight away.
-Treatment will depend on the seriousness of the burns.
+The treatment your pet requires will depend on the seriousness of their burns.

 If you are unsure how serious your pet’s burns are, call your vet practice for advice.

-Mild sunburn can often be treated at home:
+Mild sunburn often heals within a few days with treatment at home:

-- Use cold compresses to cool the skin but be very gentle when touching your pet’s sunburn.
+- Use cold compresses to cool your pet’s skin (but be very gentle when touching their sunburn).

-- Keep your pet out of sunlight until their skin has healed.
+- Keep your pet cool and out of sunlight until their skin has healed.

 - Alternatively, you can use sun protective clothing, such as a highly rated SPF fabric/T-shirt to cover their sunburn.